gini/gini-capture-sdk-android/README.md

 ### Screen API

 The Screen API provides a main Activity with which to start the Gini Capture SDK.
-In previous versions two abstract Activities which had to be overriden to react to events coming from the Gini Capture SDK.
-This has been changed and now only the implementations of the `GiniCaptureNetworkService` and `GiniCaptureNetworkApi` have to be provided with the help of the `GiniCapture` class.
+Only the implementations of the `GiniCaptureNetworkService` and `GiniCaptureNetworkApi` have to be provided with the help of the `GiniCapture` class.

 ### Component API